monkrus/blockchain_social_network/README.md

 4. Install MetaMask

-5. In this tutorial we use  template from
+5. In this tutorial we use a premade template

+6. Check all files in the project `ls -l`

+7. Install dependencies `npm install`

+8.